damonitor/damo/USAGE.md

 different for specific report formats.
 Following sections describe some of the report formats.

+### `damo report damon`

+`damo report damon` shows the current or recorded status of DAMON.
+It gets snapshot of the current status of DAMON and shows it by default.
+Users can use `--input_file` option to show the `damo record`-recorded DAMON status file as the source.

+It shows every kdamond with the parameters that applied to it, running status (`on` or `off`), and DAMOS schemes status including their statistics and detailed applied regions information.
+It supports more command line options for retrieving status of specific parts.

 ### raw

 `raw` sub-subcommand directly transforms the binary record into a